open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 -  **Charisma**, measuring force of personality

 Is a character muscle-­bound and insightful?
 Brilliant and charming?
 Nimble and hardy?
-Ability scores define these qualities—a creature’s assets as well as weaknesses.
+Ability scores define these qualities---a creature's assets as well as weaknesses.

-The three main rolls of the game—the ability check, the saving throw, and the attack roll—rely on the six ability scores.
-The book’s introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.
+The three main rolls of the game---the ability check, the saving throw, and the attack roll---rely on the six ability scores.
+The book's introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.

-**Ability Scores and Modifiers** Each of a creature’s abilities has a score, a number that defines the magnitude of that ability.
-An ability score is not just a measure of innate capabilities, but also encompasses a creature’s training and competence in activities related to that ability.
+**Ability Scores and Modifiers** Each of a creature's abilities has a score, a number that defines the magnitude of that ability.
+An ability score is not just a measure of innate capabilities, but also encompasses a creature's training and competence in activities related to that ability.

 A score of 10 or 11 is the normal human average, but adventurers and